pmhost/epochwolf.com/source/pages/what-is-a-furry.markdown

 layout: page
 date: 2013-07-09
 ---

-Well, the best explaination I've found was on yahoo answers.
+Well, the best explanation I've found was on yahoo answers.

 > First of all you can find lots of information on wikipedia about this topic and its very accurate. defining a single person as a furry will change with each person you meet. there are different levels and scales of "Furriness" there are many different offshoots as well so ppl that that judge all furries the same are unjust.
 >